Zygo/bees/docs/options.md

  The `FACTOR` is multiplied by the average run time for each operation to calculate the target delay time.

- `FACTOR` 0 adds no delays.  bees will attempt to saturate btrfs delayed work queues as quickly as possible, which may impact other processes on the same filesystem, or even slow down bees itself.
+ `FACTOR` 0 is the default, which adds no delays.  bees will attempt to saturate btrfs delayed work queues as quickly as possible, which may impact other processes on the same filesystem, or even slow down bees itself.

- `FACTOR` 1.0 is the default, and will attempt to keep btrfs delayed work queues filled at a steady average rate.
+ `FACTOR` 1.0 will attempt to keep btrfs delayed work queues filled at a steady average rate.

  `FACTOR` more than 1.0 will add delays longer than the average run time (e.g. 10.0 will delay all operations that take less than 10x